bytex-solutions/snamp/docs/connectors/aggregator-connector.md

 ---- | ---- | ---- | ---- | ----
 source | string | Yes | Name of the managed resource used as a source of foreign attributes | `app-server` foreignAttribute | string | Yes | Name of the foreign attribute to read | `memory`

+## Clustering
+Only SNAMP active node with Aggregator routes notifications (`healthCheck` and `periodicAttributeQuery`) to the adapters.